 The Foster Grandparent Program provides an opportunity for limited income seniors to earn a small, tax-free stipend of $2.65 per hour while working with high-risk children in 26 settings.
-Foster Grandparents serve 20 hours per week working in hospitals, schools, substance abuse treatment programs, and day care centers.
+Foster Grandparents serve 20 hours per week working in schools, preschools, and day care centers.
 They provide mentoring, tutoring and emotional support to high-risk and special needs children.

 The Foster Grandparent program is made possible by a federal grant from the Corporation for National and Community Service and is sponsored by Salt Lake County Aging and Adult Services.

 To participate as a Foster Grandparent volunteer you must: